 Good hygiene, a clean cage, and a healthy hog will most-of-the-time not get mites.
 But it happens.
-Malcolm had a mini infestation out of no where.
+Malcolm had a mini infestation out of nowhere.
 We were using “green” bedding at that time.
 Never again!

-Important Hedgie Know-how on Hot Spots or Heat Sores.
+Important Hedgie Know-how on Raggedy Ears:

-In this Section you’ll find a brief description of hot spots or heat rash and a collection of resources on Symptoms, Treatment, and Prevention.
+In this section, you’ll find a brief description of hot spots or heat rash and a collection of resources on Symptoms, Treatment, and Prevention.

 What is a “Hot Spot”?